-We were honored to have been the premier sponsor of the 2017 Pride Festival hosted by the Pride Center of the Capital Region, the lesbian, gay, bisexual, transgender and queer community’s center of the Capital Region.
-Our firm is corporate sponsor of Our Community Magazine, a media and publishing company providing LGBTQ communities across the country with a resource of recommended, quality service providers through “LGBTQ friendly” business directories.
+We were honored to have been the premier sponsor of the 2017 Pride Festival hosted by the Pride Center of the Capital Region, the lesbian, gay, bisexual, transgender, and queer community center of the Capital Region.
+Our firm is a corporate sponsor of Our Community Magazine, a media, and publishing company providing LGBTQ communities across the country with a resource of recommended, quality service providers through “LGBTQ friendly” business directories.
 We also sponsored the LGBT Law Series at Albany Law School focusing on legal issues facing transgender individuals.

 While we are acutely aware of the fact that prejudice can color any of the areas of law our firm covers, we are particularly watchful and involved in LGBTQ legal interactions in the following practice areas:

 Our law firm is dedicated to keeping up to speed with new social norms to make certain that your civil rights are not violated.

 Now that same-sex marriage has become the law of the land, one might believe that LGBTQ couples are in for some smooth sailing.
 Though there are undeniable benefits to the legalization of same-sex marriage, there are still issues, both joyful and painful, that arise in the context of any marriage that require the legal guidance of qualified attorneys.
 Here at O’Connell & Aronowitz, our attorneys are both knowledgeable and highly capable in the area of family and matrimonial law and we work with LGBTQ couples in cases involving: